popogis24/tunned_geobr/python-package/README.md

 !
 Be aware that if the function that you are adding is more complicated than the template.
 So, always double check !

+## System Dependencies

+Some functions in geobr require additional system tools to be installed:

+### For RAR file extraction (`read_baze_sites`)

+This function requires one of the following tools to be installed:

+- **unrar**:
+  - macOS: `brew install unrar`
+  - Ubuntu/Debian: `sudo apt-get install unrar`
+  - Windows: Install WinRAR

+- **unar**:
+  - macOS: `brew install unar`
+  - Ubuntu/Debian: `sudo apt-get install unar`
+  - Windows: Install The Unarchiver

+- **7-Zip**:
+  - macOS: `brew install p7zip`
+  - Ubuntu/Debian: `sudo apt-get install p7zip-full`
+  - Windows: Install 7-Zip

+### For ZIP file extraction (IBGE files)

+Some IBGE files use compression methods not supported by Python's built-in zipfile module.
+The following functions use the system's `unzip` command:

+- `read_census_tract_2022`
+- `read_neighborhoods_2022`

+Make sure you have the `unzip` command available on your system:
+- macOS: Typically pre-installed
+- Ubuntu/Debian: `sudo apt-get install unzip`
+- Windows: Install a tool like 7-Zip or add unzip via WSL

 ## Translation Status